 Moreover, vector image files are much lighter than their raster equivalents, because they only need to hold a handful of algorithms, rather than information on every pixel in the image individually.

 SVG is an XML-based language for describing vector images.
 It's basically markup, like HTML, except that you've got many different elements for defining the shapes you want to appear in your image, and the effects you want to apply to those shapes.
 SVG is for marking up graphics, not content.
-At the simplest end of the spectrum, you've got elements for creating simple shapes, like
+SVG defines elements for creating basic shapes, like

-As a simple example, the following code creates a circle and a rectangle:
+As a basic example, the following code creates a circle and a rectangle:

 <svg version="1.1" baseProfile="full" width="300" height="200" xmlns="http://www.w3.org/2000/svg"> <rect width="100%" height="100%" fill="black" /> <circle cx="150" cy="100" r="90" fill="blue" /> </svg>